mfatiga/mfatiga_cv/README.md

  - high interest in anything software and hardware related
  - high interest in all facets of technology and science
  - very good knowledge and understanding of electronics and embedded communication protocols
- - Linux user - using NeoVIM for most development, or Android Studio with VIM keybindings for Android
+ - Linux user - using Emacs/NeoVIM for development, or other editors with VIM keybindings
- - hobbies include: synthesizers, SIM racing, FPV drone flying, Smart Home systems, photography, etc.
+ - hobbies include: synthesizers, SIM racing, FPV drone flying, Smart Home systems, photography, analog/digital radio technologies, etc.

 # Work experience

 ## [March 2016 - now] Software Engineer/Architect - SIL d.o.o, Varazdin, Croatia
- - Linux based IOT system solution designer, largely developed in Python
+ - Linux based IOT system solution designer, developed in Elixir and parts in Python
  - developer and solution designer on numerous software libraries, frameworks, and applications
  - system architect on multiple projects including backend, firmware, and mobile app architecture

+### Linux device remote maintenance service
+ - software solution designer, lead developer
+ - Elixir/Erlang
+ - runs scripts locally or on remote device using SSH
+ - script result output parsed using LUA
+ - using Elixir Broadway for task ingestion and as a processing pipeline

-### IoT device management, control, and messaging proxy backend
+### IoT device management, control, and messaging backend
  - software solution designer, lead developer
  - Elixir/Erlang dual node solution for message handling and event distribution and processing
  - binary mgspack websockets for device communication